Dialog with a Skeptic

 A few days ago I engaged with a skeptical friend of a friend in a dialog on Facebook.
 What ensued was one of the most congenial Internet exchanges I’ve seen.
-The information content was good (I thought), so I thought I would share it as an example that having civil disagreements on the Internet is actually possible.
+The information content was good (I thought), so I thought I would share it as an example of how to conduct a civil converstation on social media.

 There were several threads of thought as I forked them to be able to address the separate topics.
 I’ve separated them here with a horizontal line.
 The only edit’s made are to correct a couple of typo’s and to drop some only tangentially related comments, and dropping surnames.